Tamara Smith: Political career

-First term (2015 - 2019)
+First term (2015–2019)

-The 2015 State Election was a referendum on coal-seam gas, with the Bentley Blockade that saw tens of thousands of people participate in a series of blockades in the Northern Rivers against exploratory drilling by the resources company Metgasco.
+The 2015 state Election was a referendum on coal-seam gas, with the Bentley Blockade that saw tens of thousands of people participate in a series of blockades in the Northern Rivers against exploratory drilling by the resources company Metgasco.

 Smith was preselected to stand as the Greens candidate for the state division of Ballina at the 2015 election against Nationals candidate Kris Beavis, after the retirement of Nationals incumbent Don Page.

-Smith won Ballina at the 2015 State election with 27 percent of the primary vote, an increase of 4.5 percent, and 53.1 percent of the two-candidate preferred vote after out-polling Labor party's Paul Spooner following the allocation of preferences.
+Smith won Ballina at the 2015 state election with 27 percent of the primary vote, an increase of 4.5 percent, and 53.1 percent of the two-candidate preferred vote after out-polling Labor party's Paul Spooner following the allocation of preferences.
 Smith is the first woman to hold the seat of Ballina, and the first regional Greens MP to represent a regional lower house seat in Australia, and was joined two other Greens, Jamie Parker and Jenny Leong in the lower house of the New South Wales Parliament.

-Second term (2019 - 2023)
+Second term (2019–2023)

 Smith retained the seat of Ballina, with an increase of 4.7 percent of the primary vote and a 2.3 percent two-party swing in her favour, in the 2019 election.
-Smith was the only major candidate calling for a halt to major developments, including the bypass and bus interchange, and a total opposition to the contentious West Byron urban development.
+Smith was the only candidate calling for a halt to major developments, including the bypass and bus interchange, and a total opposition to the West Byron urban development.

 Smith's portfolios included Climate Change, Regional Communities (including Regional Development), Tourism, Education, and Region: North Coast.

-Third term (2023 - ongoing)
+Third term (2023–present)

 Smith was re-elected as the Member for Ballina for a third time at the 2023 election, pushing the Nationals into second place, and with the overwhelming preference for her over the Nationals and Labor with a further increase of 4.0 percent of the primary vote.

 Smith is the portfolio holder for Education, Early Learning, Skills & TAFE, Premier & Cabinet, Older People, Veterans, Tourism and Disaster Relief, and is the Chair of the Joint Standing Committee on the Office of the Valuer General.

+On 1 May 2026, Smith announced her retirement ahead of the 2027 state election.

 Outside of politics

-Smith has also been an Adjunct Professor in the School of Law and Justice at Southern Cross University since 2023, and is a member of their Advisory Board.
+Smith has also been an Adjunct Professor in the School of Law and Justice at Southern Cross University since 2023.